eriktheV-king/TTGO_T-beam_GPS-reset/README.md

 1. For PlatformIO, we default to `T22-GPS-reset-v3` version.
    You'll want to give it an environment variable named `PLATFORMIO_SRC_DIR=variant_name` to build different version.
-2. Run `pio run -t upload` to upload.
+2. Run `pio run -t upload -t monitor` to upload and start serial port monitor.
-3. Run `pio device monitor` to watch the logs.
-Enjoy.
+3. Watch its output.
+It's likely to work and reset your GPS module settings.